bogaudio/BogaudioModules/README-prerelease.md

 Output smoothing is applied to the signal last, after offset and scale.

-To save space, OFF and SMTH share a CV input port.
+To save space, offset and smoothing share a CV input port.
 By default this will route CV to offset.
 A context-menu option allows the CV to be routed to smoothing instead.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the V/OCT input.